martincjespersen/DaAnonymization/README.rst

 Next up
 --------

-* Add test on >512 tokens sentence
 * Add logging to the pipeline
 * Add numerical mask/adding noise component
-* Test NER models for possible bias with person entities
+* Test DaCy for possible bias with person entities (compared to DaNLP)
-* Implement pseudonymization module (Person 1, Person 2 etc.)
 * When SpaCy fixed multiprocessing in nlp.pipe, remove current hack